 Once workers use a MULE they realize that there is a physical benefit and the MULE is a great partner to help them get their job done.
 Try it to believe it.

-Maintenance is actually pretty minimal since the MULE is outdoor weather rated and built rugged for the jobsite, however, monthly service PM would include lubricating the wire rope, and changing compressor filter, etc. I have attached a copy of the daily-weekly-monthly inspection and maintenance sheet.
+Maintenance is actually pretty minimal since the MULE is outdoor weather rated and built rugged for the job site, however, monthly service PM would include lubricating the wire rope, changing the compressor filter, etc.

 Maintenance programs will be detailed based on your specific MULE components.
 Ongoing maintenance is generally minimal and includes some wire rope lubrication and cleaning fan filters.
 Specific annual maintenance requirements can be completed by your mechanics after they are CR verified or by a CR field representative.